Denis Mitchell (sculptor)

 Denis Adeane Mitchell (30 June 1912 - 23 March 1993) was an English abstract sculptor who worked mainly in bronze and wood.
 A prominent member of the St Ives group of artists, he worked as an assistant to Barbara Hepworth for many years.
+His work is in the collection of the Tate St Ives, the Art Gallery of New South Wales, the Fitzwilliam Museum, and the Museum of New Zealand Te Papa Tongarewa.